cheggu/wmiget/README.md

 # wmiget
-Gets relevant system info
+Displays relevant system info in an easy-to-use winform gui

-Used mainly for checking spoofed values/checking for values that were left unchanged by lowend hwid spoofers

-either run using the provided exe or build the solution yourself with the source provided

-chegger#1337
+To use, simply build the program and run the executable.

+chegger#0402